altumguides/altumguides.github.io/index.md

  ## To view the vacation calendar

  1. After accepting the calendar share from Vacation.
+You can view its calendar by clicking it under People's calendars

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM3MTI5NDY1LDE4MjU2NzYyNDddfQ==
+eyJoaXN0b3J5IjpbLTE5NzkwNTEyODUsNzM3MTI5NDY1LDE4Mj
+U2NzYyNDddfQ==
 -->